-Vocational education and training (VET) is a learning pathway to provide students with the opportunity to engage in education and training which may lead to employment and/or further study.
-This qualification is a nationally recognised course that provides the skills and knowledge for an individual to be competent in a range of activities and functions requiring basic operational knowledge and limited practical skills in a café context.
+Vocational Education and Training (VET) is a learning pathway to provide students with the opportunity to engage in education and training which may lead to employment and/or further study.
+This qualification is a nationally recognised course that provides the skills and knowledge for an individual to be competent in a range of activities and functions requiring basic operational knowledge and limited practical skills in a Hospitality context.

-Students will learn and cook in the Trade Training Kitchen which reflects the current industry standard of commercial kitchens in restaurants.
-This qualification is suitable for students seeking work in a hospitality setting or to complete further senior study in Hospitality or Kitchen Operations.
+Students will have the opportunity to work and learn in the Trade Training Kitchen which reflects the current industry standard of commercial kitchens in restaurants.
+This qualification is suitable for students seeking work in a hospitality setting or to complete further senior study in Hospitality.